Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection

 \subsection{Models}

 To investigate the influence of censorship on model performance, we curated a set of five models based on two specific criteria.
 The primary selection axis was the model's level of \emph{censorship-as-deployed} --- the user-experienced bundle of safety alignment, refusal heuristics, and post-training filters --- for which we used the Uncensored General Intelligence (UGI) score as a proxy \cite{noauthor_ugi_nodate}.
-This benchmark is a community-maintained benchmark measuring both willingness to answer and accuracy in fact-based contentious questions, and so reflects alignment as it is encountered at inference time rather than any single upstream training intervention.
+This community-maintained benchmark measures both willingness to answer and accuracy on fact-based contentious questions, and so reflects alignment as it is encountered at inference time rather than any single upstream training intervention.
 We therefore treat UGI as an operational proxy for censorship-as-deployed at inference time, not as a direct or exhaustive measure of safety alignment; this study does not triangulate that construct with independent policy, jailbreak-resistance, or benign-compliance audits.
 We deliberately chose models with a wide range of UGI scores to represent varied alignments from \textbf{censored} to \textbf{uncensored}.
-The second axis, general capability, was held relatively constant to act as a control.
+The second axis, general capability, was held approximately constant to act as a control.
 For this, we used the LMArena (English) Elo rating \cite{chiang_chatbot_2024}, which reflects strong English-language and reasoning skills.
-By selecting models with similar LMArena scores, we can more confidently attribute observed performance variations to the models' differing censorship policies rather than confounding factors like reasoning ability.
+By selecting models with similar LMArena scores, we narrow --- though cannot fully eliminate --- confounding from raw capability when comparing across the censorship axis.
 Finally, models from diverse families were included to ensure the generality of our findings.
 Our final set of models can be seen in Table~\ref{tab:model_benchmarks}.

 We emphasise that no observational pairing of off-the-shelf models can fully isolate censorship from co-varying factors such as architecture, training data, or scale; a fully controlled study would require performing safety alignment on a single base model and comparing pre- and post-finetuning behaviour.
 We therefore frame our findings throughout as effects of \emph{censorship-as-deployed} rather than of safety alignment in the abstract, and treat the LMArena match as a capability control that reduces but does not eliminate residual confounding (see Limitations).